US-CBO/eval-projections/README.md

 ## Input Data Descriptions
 The input data consists of the four files listed below.

 For the purposes of these analyses, outlays for the housing entities Fannie Mae and Freddie Mac have been removed from CBO’s projections and from the actual amounts because CBO and the Administration account for those entities’ transactions differently (see the Fannie Mae and Freddie Mac Outlays section below for more detail).
+Also, actual outlays related to the Administration's 2022 planned cancellation of outstanding student loans for many borrowers were excluded from this analysis. (see the Student Loan Forgiveness Outlays section below for more detail).

 For each of the four files, data are shown in billions of dollars.